Pixar Cars Movie Characters: Radiator Springs Cars

 We first meet Sheriff in the Cars movie when Lightning McQueen is speeding down the road, frantically looking for Mack.
 Sheriff starts to chase McQueen, commenting that he hasn't gone that fast in years and subsequently starts backfiring.
 McQueen thinks he's being shot at and starts driving erratically to avoid being hit and the chase turns into a disaster for McQueen.

 Ramone is the local artist.
-He owns Ramone's Paint and Body Art and comes up with lavish, colorful designs for himself.
+He owns Ramone's Paint and Body Art and creates lavish, colorful designs for himself.
 Ramone is a 1959 Chevy Impala lowrider.
-Later in Cars the movie, he gives Lightning McQueen a new paint job - Ramone really loves the sparkling, vibrant paint!
+Later in Cars the movie, he gives Lightning McQueen a new paint job - really loves the sparkling, vibrant paint!

 Fillmore is a hippie in every sense of the word.
 He's a late 50s or early 60s VW Microbus colorfully painted with flowers and words saying Peace and other hippie-dippy designs.
 His license plate is placed to look like a soul patch and he talks with that slow laziness of someone whose seriously laid back.